 The Israelites are shown in Ezekiel 20 that they apparently could, in all sincerity and with a clear conscience, and perhaps even with some degree of fervency, sacrifice their first-born child to Molech.
 It is pretty disgusting, is it not?
 It may turn our stomachs, but these are our ancestors, and God put it in the book so that we would understand that we are capable of the same thing.
 I will tell you, brethren, we ought to thank Him very often that we were born and reared in the United States or Great Britain where there was a pretty good measure of right values, because God made sure that He started the nations off on the right foot, and that they could never come back and say, "But You didn't tell us."
 Oh yes He did!

-Listen here to Luke 14:26-27 as Jesus lays down the law.
+Listen here in Luke 147 as Jesus lays down the law.
 Virtually every time that we baptize somebody, we go through this so that the person who is baptized will never be able to come back at God, or the ministry, or the church, and say, "Hey!
-You did not spell it out."
+You didn't spell it out."
 We did not spell everything out, but we did give this.

 Luke 14:26-27 If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yes, and his own life also, he cannot be my disciple.
 And whosoever does not bear his cross, and come after me, cannot be my disciple.